 Architecture in Toronto is a merge of different architectural themes from Victorian architecture to postmodern architecture.
-Eclecticism seems to prevail in the design of the city’s built environment.
+Eclecticism or eclectic architecture seems to prevail in the design of the city’s built environment.
 Toronto has developed some distinct themes of architecture like the bay and gable and annex style villas.

-Shale and clay have been used as raw materials for the construction.
+Shale and clay have been used as raw materials for construction.
 Residential houses are usually built of bricks and commercial buildings of concrete blocks (CMU).

 Here are some of the architectural wonders of Toronto:

-CN Tower is a communication as well as observation tower on Front Street West in Downtown Toronto.
-It is an architectural monument, making city’s skyline extremely striking.
+The CN Tower is a communication as well as observation tower on Front Street West in Downtown Toronto.
+It is an architectural monument, making the city’s skyline extremely striking.
 It was built in concrete and steel in 1976 based on hexagonal geometry and is 1815 f.t. in height, i.e., 553.3 m.
 It was named after the railway company Canadian National which commissioned the structure.
-Today this tower is world’s 9th tallest structure.
+Today this tower is the world’s 9th tallest structure.

-Toronto City Hall or New City Hall is another masterpiece of architecture designed by Viljo Revell on modern theme.
+Toronto City Hall or New City Hall is another masterpiece of architecture designed by Viljo Revell on a modern theme.
 It was constructed in 1965.
 It is located on Queen Street West, at Nathan Phillips Square, Toronto.

-Initially, Toronto’s three renowned design companies, Mathers and Haldenby architects; Marani and Morris architects, and Shore and Moffat were selected to propose design for the city hall.
+Initially, Toronto’s three renowned design companies, Mathers and Haldenby architects; Marani and Morris architects, and Shore and Moffat were selected to propose a design for the city hall.
 Their design was severely criticized by architects Frank Lloyd Wright and Walter Gropius.
-There held a design competition where Revell’s design was approved.
+They held a design competition where Revell’s design was approved.
 His design was unique and modern with a rectangular base and two towers, semi-circular in form with a domed structure in the center.
 Both the towers have different heights.

-There are Gothic towers, stables, tunnels, highly adorned classical suites and five acres of landscaped area in the castle.
-The most decorated room in the complex is Oak room, also called the Napoleon Drawing Room.
-Other prominent spaces are: The Conservatory displaying plants and The Round Room famous for its beautiful windows and doors.
+There are Gothic towers, stables, tunnels, highly adorned classical suites, and five acres of landscaped area in the castle.
+The most decorated room in the complex is the Oak room, also called the Napoleon Drawing Room.
+Other prominent spaces are The Conservatory displaying plants and The Round Room famous for its beautiful windows and doors.

-Aga Khan Museum is an art museum dedicated to Muslim culture and Islamic art designed by the architect Fumihiko Maki who also won the Pritzker Architecture Prize.
-Building is located on a land of 17 acres in North York, Toronto.
-It has a collection of many rare items and artefacts depicting how Muslim civilizations contributed to the heritage of the world.
+The Aga Khan Museum is an art museum dedicated to Muslim culture and Islamic art designed by the architect Fumihiko Maki who also won the Pritzker Architecture Prize.
+The building is located on a land of 17 acres in North York, Toronto.
+It has a collection of many rare items and artifacts depicting how Muslim civilizations contributed to the heritage of the world.